I am just a pet owner and animal lover who wants to save animals' lives.

 What Are Therapy Dogs?

 Therapy dogs help their owners by giving them a sense of comfort and offer them affection.
-Therapy dogs are dogs that may be trained to help with the following:
+Therapy dogs are dogs that may be trained to offer the following services:

-- Comfort and love those in the hospital or nursing homes
+- Offer comfort and love to those in the hospital or in nursing homes

 - Support schools, hospices, and disaster areas